 These are just some of the things which can be a part of your plan.
 Like everyone, regardless of sexuality or gender, you will also need to consider things like how long-term care costs will be paid if you need to go into a nursing home and whether you want to make any medical decisions in advance in case of an emergency.
 Nirenstein, Horowitz & Associates P.C. will help you to understand all of the issues to address in your estate plan.

 If you want to protect your legacy, your partner, your assets, and your children, you need a plan to do it.
-Nirenstein, Horowitz & Associates P.C. has the experience necessary to help you address all of the legal issues that exist for LGBT couples and to help you use the legal tools necessary to create your plan.
-Give us a call today at (860) 548-1000 so a Connecticut LGBT estate planning lawyer can help you.
+Nirenstein, Horowitz & Associates P.C. has the experience necessary to help you address all of the legal issues that exist for LGBTQ couples and to help you use the legal tools necessary to create your plan.
+Give us a call today at (860) 548-1000 so a Connecticut LGBTQ estate planning lawyer can help you.